 The Australian Federal Government has secured a number of treatment courses of EVUSHELD from AstraZeneca.
 These doses will be provided to eligible patients at no cost, although there may be costs of administration of the injections in private medical practices and other private healthcare settings.
 Please contact your provider for more details.

-As of the 14 October 2022, the Pharmaceutical Benefits Advisory Committee (PBAC) has recommended that Evusheld not be placed on the Pharmaceutical Benefits Scheme (PBS) at this time, however, this might be revised in the future.
+As of 27 January 2023, the Pharmaceutical Benefits Advisory Committee (PBAC) has recommended that Evusheld not be placed on the Pharmaceutical Benefits Scheme (PBS) at this time, however, this might be revised in the future.
 Access will remain through current schemes.

 No. Pre-exposure prevention with EVUSHELD is not a substitute for vaccination in individuals for whom COVID-19 vaccination is recommended.
 COVID-19 vaccination provides additional protection compared to Evusheld.
 It activates 2 arms of the immune system: humoral immunity (or antibodies to SARS-CoV-2 virus) and cellular immunity (or T cells to specifically fight SARS-CoV-2 infection).
 Evusheld increases the level of protective antibodies against the SARS-CoV-2 virus, but does not activate the T cell arm of the immune system against SARS-CoV-2.
 Recent studies in people with MS on immune-depleting therapy, have shown that vaccination does successfully activate T cells against SARS-CoV-2 in this group.
 In addition, while their antibody response to vaccination can be greatly reduced, there can still be some level of priming of this response by vaccination, even if they test “seronegative” for antibodies to SARS-CoV-2.
 It is currently recommended that everyone over the age of 5 years should be vaccinated against COVID-19, including people with MS. See here for more details: https://www.msaustralia.org.au/covid-19-vaccination-guidance-for-people-with-ms-2022/